 - Twilight furiously screams Navarone's name in Diaries of a Madman, after finding out she's been beaten to the Crystal Heart.

 - During Zuko and Katara's big reunion scene in How I Became Yours, they yell each other's names as they run into each other's arms in the middle of the ballroom.

 - When England cries out for Scotland in Pottertalia fic Snakeskins, many readers swore they could even hear his voice break with just text.

 - Chasing the Moon has "Yuzu!" being a thing that Byakuya shouts as she's floating away from him to go take on the Big Bad by herself.
 It's the first time he has ever used her first name (without her last).

-- The Lion King: Pumbaa's Berserk Button is being called pig and disrespected by the hyenas.
+- The Lion King: Pumbaa's Berserk Button is being called pig by Banzai.
 He insists on being called Mister Pig!

 - Probably at least half of the dialogue of WALL•E and EVE consists of their own and each other's names.
 The third most common word is "directive".

-- Try keeping track of how often the hero's name is said in Beowulf, most notably in the sea monster fight ("BEEOOWUULLF!").
+- Try keeping track of how often the hero's name is said in Beowulf (2007), most notably in the sea monster fight ("BEEOOWUULLF!").
 There are quite a few shouting of "I am Beowulf!" in there (of varying volume and pacing), and Wiglaf even gets the odd "You are Beowulf!".